 Borough is one of my favorite markets in London.
-The first time I visited Borough Market was back in 2015 and every time that I revisited London, I always came back to this food haven.
-There are a variety of vendors from fresh food markets to restaurants and cafes.
+The first time I visited Borough Market was back in 2015, and every time that I revisited London I always came back to this food haven.
+There are a variety of vendors from fresh markets, food stalls, restaurants, and cafes.
 It is an exciting place to visit especially if you enjoy gastronomy.

 In the 1990s, a few pioneering artisan food businesses began moving into the area’s abandoned warehouses.
 In 1998, two of these newcomers—Neal’s Yard Dairy and Brindisa—and Turnips, a forward-looking fruit and veg wholesaler, began opening their doors to the public for occasional ‘warehouse sales’.
 Later that year, a three-day Food Lovers’ Fair was held at the market, gathering together around 50 of Britain’s finest food producers.
 The event was a roaring success, with many traders selling out within hours.– Borough Market Website

 The market itself is located in a cool location on Southwark Street in Central London.
-All of the market stalls and eateries are tucked away underneath bridges and a large glass Victorian roof.
-There are a few places to sit but mostly it is myriad of walking, standing and noshing.
+All of the market stalls are tucked away underneath bridges, and a large glass Victorian roof.
+There are a few places to sit, but mostly it is myriad of walking, standing, and noshing.

 There is such a great variety of mouthwatering food options at Borough Market from Scottish eggs, gourmet cheeses and charcuterie, Middle Eastern dishes, Artisan bread to fresh seafood, and the list goes on and on.